 T-shirt printing is a technical process that demands professional precision and a knack for art.
-A lot of newbies in this business make costly mistakes due to lack of knowledge which results in the poor design and bad quality of a print.
-Here were are going to share some of the serious blunders that beginners make in T-shirt printing business and how they can avoid them:
+A lot of newbies in this business make costly mistakes due to lack of knowledge which results in poor design and bad quality of a print.
+Here were are going to share some of the serious blunders that beginners make in the T-shirt printing business and how they can avoid them:

 1. Not Knowing Your Target Audience